UCFB is a college of Bucks New University and this course is available to applicants from the UK, EU and EEA only.

-You will have the opportunity to work with broadcasting specialists at Wembley Stadium to understand how it works both on the field and in the studio, with access to first class broadcasting equipment to enrich your learning experience.
-You will be taught by industry professionals who excel in areas such as professional journalism, freelancing and editing.
+You will have the opportunity to work with broadcasting specialists to understand practices both on the field and in the studio, with access to first class broadcasting equipment to enrich your learning experience.

 Teaching and Learning